 After the death of his wife Irena, Oliver Reed has married Alice Moore and they now have a young daughter Aimee.
 Aimee is getting in trouble at school because she spends too much time daydreaming.
 Oliver encourages her to make friends.
 After Aimee finds a photo of Irena, whose name is never mentioned in the house, Irena’s ghost appears to her and the two happily strike up a friendship much to the consternation of Oliver and Alice.

 The Curse of the Cat People has two directors.
-It was begun by Yugoslavian immigrant Gunther von Fritsch and taken over by Robert Wise.
+It was begun by Yugoslavian immigrant Gunther von Fritsch, who had previously only made documentary shorts.
+However, according to Robert Wise, von Fritsch had fallen behind schedule, using up the eighteen day shooting schedule with the film only half completed, and he was asked to step in and take over with only a weekend’s notice.
 Up to that point, Robert Wise had worked as an editor, racking up some highly impressive credits – Orson Welles’s Citizen Kane (1941) and The Magnificent Ambersons (1942), as well as the Charles Laughton The Hunchback of Notre Dame (1939) and All That Money Can Buy/The Devil and Daniel Webster (1941).
-Lewton let Wise take over filming from Gunther von Fritsch and then go on to direct The Body Snatcher (1945) solo the following year.
+Lewton next let Wise solo direct Mademoiselle Fifi (1944) and The Body Snatcher (1945).
 Despite the two heads at the helm, the film still holds together with great subtlety and finesse.

 Robert Wise would go onto direct a number of classic films, notably West Side Story (1961) and The Sound of Music (1965).
 Wise has also directed a number of classic genre films:– A Game of Death (1945), The Day the Earth Stood Still (1951), The Haunting (1963), The Andromeda Strain (1971), Audrey Rose (1977) and Star Trek – The Motion Picture (1979).
 Gunther von Fritsch directed a handful of other minor films of no distinction.